 Happily Ever After

 After you have found The One and gotten married, then you will have your life’s happy ending that is your life’s silver bullet.
 That is what happily every essentially means.
 This leads people to believe that their life will be happy and without problems after they get married and marry The One, which is not true.
 Since marriage is associated with happily ever after, being single is equated to sadness and loneliness.

 White Picket Fence

-After you get your married and have your happily ever after, you will get your white picket fence and 2.5 children and live a fantastic wonderful life free of trouble with your true love.
+After you get married and have your happily ever after, you will get your white picket fence and 2.5 children and live a fantastic wonderful life free of trouble with your true love.

-These are the ten main ways that society and popular culture raises marriage to the miracle social drug that it simply is not.
+These are the ten main ways that society and popular culture raises marriage to the miracle of social drug that it simply is not.
 Society idealizes and fetishizes marriage into something that can only be found in fairy tales and movies.
-The next time that you are watching a movie or discussing relationships with someone, be aware of these ten things and don’t fall for society’s trap.
+The next time that you are watching a movie or discussing relationships with someone, be aware of these ten things, and don’t fall for society’s trap.
 Be realistic singles and enjoy being single.